oxica/oxica/README.md

 - I’m currently learning everything I can get my hands on
 - How to reach me: kabk667@gmail.com
 - Fun fact: I love what I do - code and learn, learn and code
-- Any fool can write code that a computer can understand.
-A good programmer writes human-readable code.
+- A good programmer writes human-readable code.

 ## My stack and tools